 The pxlBlck_8x8 was one of the first members of the pxlBlck family.
-Thanks to the few parts and the prefabricated WS2812 8×8 LED matrix, it is set up fairly quickly and thanks to the adapter board, it offers some expansion options that are not visible at first glance.
+Thanks to the few parts and the prefabricated WS2812 8×8 LED matrix, it can be set up fairly quickly and thanks to the adapter board it offers some expansion options that are not visible at first glance.

-With the help of the installed pxlBlck plug-in for ESPEasy, animations and icons can be displayed on the connected LED matrix.
+Using the installed pxlBlck plugin for ESPEasy, animations and icons can be displayed on the connected LED matrix.
 Different effects can be configured for both.

-Everything you need for building your own pxlBlck_8x8 is described in the following article.
+How you should proceed when building your own pxlBlck_8x8 is described in the following article.

 Safety instructions